iTomxy/test.NINH/README.md

 # test.NINH

-reimplement the network architecture of NINH[1] in TensorFlow.
+reimplement the network architecture of **NINH**[1] in TensorFlow, testing with MNIST classification.

 # Environment